Setting up ChatLab for GDPR compliance

 <script src="https://script.chatlab.com/aichatbot.js" id="YOUR_API_KEY_HERE" defer></script>

-Below you'll find tested and working methods to delay the script until consent is granted using CookieBot, Usercentrics, and Google Tag Manager (GTM).
+Below are tested methods to delay the script until consent is granted using CookieBot, Usercentrics, and Google Tag Manager.

-Step 1: Declare the loadChatLab function in a blocked script
+Step 1: Declare the loader in a blocked script

-Add the following script somewhere on your page.
-CookieBot will block this until the user gives marketing consent.
+Add the following script to your page.
+CookieBot blocks it until the visitor gives marketing consent.

 <script type="text/plain" data-cookieconsent="marketing">